MonserDev/Files-organzition-HiddenFiles/README.md

 # Files-organzition and file hider
 ## A Application , Textbase-application for organzing file type such as .PNG, .JPG, .EXE etc.

-This project is free-time project. in this project containing the file organzing, filehider which is a interface application .
+This project is free-time project.
+This application was tested work only on Windows in this project containing the file organzing, filehider which is a interface application .
 A textbase-application is containing the new filehider function that can run faster and better.

 ##  How to setup